-Tap and hold a tile until you see the screen dim.
-When you release the tile, the Customize menu appear at the bottom of the screen.
-Tap the tile(s) you wish to remove and tap Unpin from Start from the menu that appears at the bottom of the screen.
+Right-click a tile to select it and open the Customize menu.
+Click the tile(s) you wish to remove and click Unpin from Start from the menu that appears at the bottom of the screen.

 How do I make an app appear on my taskbar?